Army investigating after Twitter and YouTube accounts hacked

 The YouTube account also appeared to have its usual videos restored.

-An Army spokesperson said: “We are aware of a breach of the Army’s Twitter and YouTube accounts and an investigation is under way.
+An Army spokesperson said they were aware “of a breach of the Army’s Twitter and YouTube accounts and an investigation is under way.”

 Register for free to continue reading